 Each valve shall be provided with an adjustable two-piece cast iron valve box of five inches minimum inside diameter.
 Valve boxes shall have a top section with an 18-inch minimum length.
-The valve boxes and covers shall be Olympic Foundry No. 940 or equal.
-The district may require locking valve covers in high traffic areas, or as directed by district.
-Locking covers shall be Olympic Foundry No. 045 DT or equal.
+The valve boxes and covers shall be in accordance with the district standard details.

 Valves located in easements or outside of paved areas shall have concrete collars with a minimum size of two-foot diameter by four inches thick.

-Fire hydrants shall be Mueller Centurion, Clow Medallion, M&H Style 929, Waterous Pacer, or East Jordan Watermaster 5CD250.
+Fire hydrants shall be Mueller Centurion, Clow Medallion, or East Jordan Watermaster 5CD250.

-The fire hydrants shall be painted with two coats of Sherwin Williams 8084-31084 cat yellow enamel paint.
+The fire hydrants shall be painted with two coats of yellow enamel paint in a color formula to be provided by the district.
 Distance to the hydrant valve shall be clearly stenciled in black numerals two inches in height on the fire hydrant below the pumper port.
 Align the stenciled distance on the hydrant to face the hydrant valve.
-Top of fire hydrant shall be painted as per service level (see Detail V-W2).
+The top of fire hydrant shall be painted per fire marshal requirements.

-Between the time that the fire hydrant is installed and the completed facility is placed in operation, the fire hydrant shall at all times be wrapped in burlap, or covered in some other suitable manner to clearly indicate that the fire hydrant is not in service.
+Between the time that the fire hydrant is installed and the completed facility is placed in operation, the fire hydrant shall at all times be covered in a suitable manner to clearly indicate that the fire hydrant is not in service.

-(4) Blow-Offs and Air Relief Assemblies.
-A two-inch blowoff assembly shall be installed at the terminus of all dead-end water mains eight-inch diameter and smaller.
+(5) Blow-Offs and Air Relief Assemblies.
+A two-inch blowoff assembly shall be installed in a district approved location at the terminus of all dead-end water mains eight-inch diameter and smaller.
 Water mains greater than eight-inch diameter shall have a fire hydrant assembly installed at the terminus of dead-end mains.
-Field location to be in paved surface.

-A one-inch or two-inch air and vacuum release valve (as approved by the district) shall be installed at principal high points in the system.
+A one-inch or two-inch air and vacuum release valve as required in the district standard details shall be installed at principal high points in the water system.

 The installation of these items shall include connection piping, gate valve, valve box, and all accessories.

+(6) Pressure Reducing Valves.
+If extensions require main line pressure reducing valves as determined by the district, then such entire installation, including strainers, valves, piping, vaults, and drain lines shall be installed by the developer in accordance with district standard details.
 The pressure reducing installation shall be a prefabricated and plumbed vault and shall include two Cla-Val globe type pressure reducing valves, sized for the area to be served downstream of the installation.
 [Res.
+835 § 1 (Exh.
+1), 2022; Res.
 735 § 1, 2017.]